abo-abo/lispy/README.md

 "jkopf<>cws;".
 Not so useful, but fun is "/": start it from "|(" position and hold until all your Lisp code is turned into Python :).

+## Navigating within a top-level list with `ace-jump`

+If you have `ace-jump-mode` installed, you can use "q" to jump around a top-level list (usually a `defun`).
+You can usually get away with typing just one lower case char to navigate and the position remains special.
+And since the ordering always starts from `a`, "qa" is another synonym for `beginning-of-defun`.